xdy/xdy-pf2e-workbench/README.md

       need to reimport it manually.
     * Customizable isSpellAvailable.
 This macro can be used to check if a spell is available for an actor.
       See https://discord.com/channels/880968862240239708/880969304365994034/1161188968424018020
+    * Customizable GM macro for search and investigate activities.
+Search and Investigate are two common exploration activities that require the GM to repeatedly roll secret checks for Perception and Recall Knowledge.
+Making each roll individually for each room that the party enters takes time that quickly builds up during the course of a campaign.
+This macro gives a GM the option to execute it once as the party is entering the room and consult the results with whatever documentation or guidelines they have for the area.
+The macro can be accessed from the PF2e Workbench Customizable Macros compendium and uses a similar function to get the most recent version of the Recall Knowledge macro.
     * There are a few more compendiums included with this module with assorted internal utility macros and items that do not need to be imported, as indicated by their labels all ending with 'do not import'

 * Experimental features:
     * If a feature name starts with mentioning that it's experimental, use with caution.
 It's probably barely tested and